Audit likely gave congressional staff glimpse of Trump taxes | WTOP

-The Times report included a series of bombshell revelations about Trump’s finances, including that he paid only $750 in federal income taxes in 2016 and 2017 and that he carries $421 million in debts.
+The Times report last month included a series of bombshell revelations about Trump’s finances, including that he paid only $750 in federal income taxes in 2016 and 2017 and that he carries $421 million in debt.
 Trump has long refused to release his tax returns, blaming an IRS audit.

 That’s where Congress comes in.
 The audit of Trump’s taxes, the Times reported, has been held up for more than four years by staffers for the Joint Committee on Taxation, which has 30 days to review individual refunds and tax credits over $2 million.
 When JCT staffers disagree with the IRS on a decision, the review is typically kept open until the matter is resolved.